-With the coronavirus crisis causing a short term lull in our property markets, many first home buyers are wondering if now is a good time to take advantage of the opportunity and get a foot on the property ladder.

-So, if you are thinking about buying your first home, consider the following tips before you sign on the dotted line.

 With our property markets surging around Australia, many first home buyers are wondering if now is a good time to get a foot on the property ladder.

 So, if you are thinking about buying your first home, consider the following tips before you sign on the dotted line.